Windsor Castle

 Windsor Castle: Still Working, Still Worth the Trip

-Windsor Castle is not a ruin or a museum in the conventional sense.
-It is the oldest and largest occupied castle in the world, and the Royal Family uses it regularly, which creates a planning headache visitors often underestimate.
+Windsor Castle is the oldest and largest occupied castle in the world, and the Royal Family uses it regularly, which creates a planning headache visitors often underestimate.
 The State Apartments close when the King is in residence, which happens without much advance notice.
 Check the official Royal Collection Trust website the day before you visit, not a week before.

 Getting There

-Thirty-five minutes by train from London Paddington with a change at Slough, or forty minutes direct from London Waterloo to Windsor & Eton Riverside.
-The Waterloo route is marginally more convenient as it deposits you slightly closer to the castle.
-Return train tickets from London run around GBP 12 to 15 depending on time of day.
-There is no realistic need to drive; parking in Windsor town centre costs roughly GBP 4 per hour and the roads into town from the M4 are frequently congested on weekends.
+Forty minutes from London Waterloo direct to Windsor & Eton Riverside, or 35 minutes from London Paddington with a change at Slough.
+The Waterloo route deposits you slightly closer to the castle.
+Return tickets from London run about £12-15.
+There is no realistic need to drive; parking in Windsor town centre costs roughly £4 per hour.

 St George’s Chapel is architecturally the best thing in the complex.
-Built in the late 15th century in Perpendicular Gothic style, it contains the tombs of ten monarchs including Henry VIII and George VI.
-The wooden choir stalls with their heraldic banners above are specific and moving in a way that the more general grandeur of the apartments is not.
-The chapel closes on Sundays to general visitors before 2pm because services are held; plan accordingly.
+Built in the late 15th century in Perpendicular Gothic style, it contains the tombs of ten monarchs including Henry VIII, Jane Seymour, and George VI.
+The wooden choir stalls with their heraldic banners above are specific and moving in a way that the general grandeur of the Apartments is not.
+The chapel closes to visitors before 2pm on Sundays due to services.

 Queen Mary’s Dolls’ House sounds like it should be for children.
-It is not really for children.
-Built in the 1920s to 1:12 scale by architect Edwin Lutyens, it has running hot and cold water, working lifts, and miniature books written specifically for it by authors including Rudyard Kipling.
-It is genuinely strange and meticulous and most adults find it more interesting than they expected.
+Built in the 1920s to 1:12 scale by architect Edwin Lutyens, it has working running hot and cold water, functioning lifts, and miniature books written specifically for it by authors including Rudyard Kipling.
+It is genuinely strange and meticulous and most adults find it more interesting than expected.

-The Long Walk, the three-mile straight avenue stretching south from the castle towards the Copper Horse statue of George III, is free and open daily.
+Three miles of straight avenue stretching south from the castle toward the Copper Horse statue of George III – free, open daily.
 Most visitors turn around after a few hundred metres.
-If you walk the whole thing, the view back toward the castle from the statue is the best photograph you will take in Windsor, far better than anything from the town side.
+Walk the whole thing; the view back toward the castle from the statue is the best photograph you will take in Windsor.

 Where to Eat

-The Two Brewers on Park Street is a proper pub with low ceilings and reasonable food, reliably less hectic than the tourist-trap restaurants directly below the castle walls.
-A main course runs GBP 14 to 18.
+The Two Brewers on Park Street is a proper pub with reasonable food and reliably less hectic than the restaurants directly below the castle walls.
+A main course runs £14-18.
+Eton High Street, a ten-minute walk across Windsor Bridge, has a Waitrose and several sandwich shops at half the Windsor town-centre restaurant price.

 Practical Notes

-The single most common mistake is treating Windsor as a half-day trip from London and arriving at 1pm.
-Give it a full day.
-St George’s Chapel alone justifies the journey.
+Wear comfortable shoes; the grounds involve significant walking on uneven cobblestones.
+Allow a full day.
+The single most common mistake is treating Windsor as a half-day trip and arriving at 1pm.